What’s the difference between a Shiba Inu and an Akita?

 The Akita Inu shares many of the same appearance and personality characteristics with the Shiba Inu; however, they posess a much larger body.

-Akitas are generally considered to be a confident and sometimes aggressive breed.
+Akitas are generally considered to be a confident, protective and aloof.

 The Akita and Shiba Inu are often described as “catlike.”
 They tend to think independently, separate themselves from social groups and groom themselves like a feline.